reidgs/TerraBot/README.md

-  l <int>: turn leds to the given value, between 0 and 255 c <filename>: take an image and store in the given file r <sensor> <val>: set the frequency of publishing the named sensor's values, in terms of seconds (e.g. 10 is 10 Hz, 0.1 is once every ten seconds, default is 1, for all sensors) s <int>: set the simulated time speedup to the given value
+  l <int>: turn leds to the given value, between 0 and 255 c <filename>: take an image and store in the given file r <sensor> <val>: set the frequency of publishing the named sensor's values, in terms of seconds (e.g. 10 is 10 Hz, 0.1 is once every ten seconds, default is 1, for all sensors) e <sensor> <val>: set the period of publishing the named sensor's values, in seconds (for convenience - period is 1/frequency) s <int>: set the simulated time speedup to the given value
   v: print the current sensor values
 ```